frePPLe/frepple/doc/developer-guide/user-interface/creating-an-extension-app.rst

 explore the capabilities to tailor frePPLe to your business needs and process.

+:ref:`runplan`

+#. | **Prerequisites**:
-#.
-You will need to be familiar with the
+   | You will need to be familiar with the
      `Python programming language <http://python.org/>`_ to complete this tutorial.
+   | Knowledge of HTML and SQL is also needed to understand how your app
+     works within the frePPLe framework.

 #. | **Create the app folder**:
    | An app is structured as a Python module that needs to follow a specific
      structure.